| Why can I not find any BoosterPlug's listed for bikes from 2021 or newer ? |

 Here is the detailed explanation:

-All fuel injection optimization devices will be affect by the new emission restrictions, but in regards to the BoosterPlug, we have already seen the sensor monitoring being done in two different ways on 2021 bike models:
+All fuel injection optimization devices will be affected by the new emission restrictions, and in regards to the BoosterPlug, we have already seen the sensor monitoring being done in two different ways on 2021 bike models:

 - On bikes with a separate air temperature sensor for the dashboard display, it is quite simple for the ECU to compare the temperature for the ECU’s air temperature sensor and the dashboard air temperature sensor - and if there is a constant major difference (with the BoosterPlug installed), the ECU will sense a fault/tweak, and flash a warning in the instruments.